Data Bus | Address Bus | Control Bus

 The control bus is a bidirectional and assists the CPU in synchronizing control signals to the internal components and the external devices connected to the system.

-The control bus transmit control signals such as device interrupt signal , byte enable signal , memory read or write signals and status signals.
+The control bus transmits the control signals such as device interrupt signal , byte enable signal , memory read or write signals and status signals.

 How CPU Works ?